• 简体中文

 • Photoinitiator Diphenyl (2,4,6-trimethylbenzoyl)phosphine oxide (TPO) from Sigma-Aldrich

-UV-crosslinking of microcapsules: Experimental procedure
+UV-crosslinking of micro-sized capsules: Experimental procedure

 Monodisperse polymer microcapsule synthesis is performed in 3 main steps: